brahianrosswill/ComfyUI-Detail-Daemon/README.md

 ![Screenshot 2024-10-29 124833](https://github.com/user-attachments/assets/25efbad7-8df2-4c21-a7b5-989d2954df48)

 Simple node to multiply all sigmas by the supplied factor (multiplies both the noise levels added and denoised by the factor, which somehow adds detail with a factor less than 1).
 Factor values of 0.95-0.99 work best (default without this node is 1.0).
-It is stateless, meaning it calculates the sigmas fresh on every queue (other Multiply Sigmas nodes seem to calculate on prior run sigmas).
+It is stateless, meaning it calculates the sigmas fresh on every queue (other multiply sigmas nodes seem to calculate on prior run sigmas).
 Because this multiplies sigmas of all steps (without start or end values), it tends to change the overall composition of the image too.

 ### Lying Sigma Sampler